ASD-Blueprint/desktop.gov.au/docs/as-built-as-configured/office-365.md

 - Users and domains:
   - Users: `Not Configured`
   - Groups: `Not Configured`
-  - Domains: `All Agency domains`
+  - Domains: `All organisation domains`
 - Settings:
   - Safe Attachments unknown malware response: `Block - Block current and future messages and attachments with detected malware`
   - Enable Redirect: `Disabled`
-    - Send messages that contain blocked, monitored, or replaced attachments to the specified email address: `Agency defined`
+    - Send messages that contain blocked, monitored, or replaced attachments to the specified email address: `organisation defined`
   - Apply the Safe Attachments detection response if scanning can't complete (timeout or errors): `Enabled`

 ### Anti-phishing